Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments: Introduction

 As gravitational-wave (GW) detections from ground-based interferometers are increasing exponentially \cite{KAGRA:2021vkt,LIGO:2021ppb}, our understanding of gravitation becomes more precise \cite{Barack:2018yly}.
 In the verge of an era where GW detections are systematically becoming far more sensitive and accurate than the initial, though still ground-breaking, detection of 2015 \cite{LIGOScientific:2016aoc}, novel space-borne detectors, like the Laser Interferometer Space Antenna (LISA) \cite{LISA:2017pwj}, will unlock a new window of the Cosmos through the detection of gravitational radiation emitted by enticing theorized sources, thus transforming our understanding of GW astrophysics and astronomy \cite{Schutz:1999xj,Bailes:2021tot}.

 The main categories of LISA targets that regard fundamental physics \cite{Barausse:2020rsu,LISA:2022kgy,Karnesis:2022vdp} and astrophysics \cite{Amaro-Seoane:2022rxf,LISA:2022yao} alone are enthralling; supermassive black-hole (BH) mergers, such as those occurring during galactic collisions that include such cosmic giants in their very core \cite{Ghez:1998ph,Genzel:2010}, compact binary systems in the Milky Way, and infalling stellar-mass compact objects into supermassive BHs, known as extreme-mass-ratio inspirals (EMRIs) \cite{Amaro-Seoane:2007osp,Gair:2017ynp,Babak:2017tow}.
-LISA will be also sensitive to the measurement of the stochastic GW background which has an immense value for gravitation, cosmology and particle physics.
+LISA will also be sensitive to the measurement of the stochastic GW background which is very important for gravitation, cosmology and particle physics.
 LISA will contribute to the understanding of the early Universe, the nature of dark matter and dark energy, as well as potential deviations from standard cosmological models and ``beyond the Standard Model'' physics \cite{LISACosmologyWorkingGroup:2022jok}.